The Peru Resilience Hub at COP30

 The Resilience Science Must-Knows: Evidence that guides action

-The Must-Knows:
+The Resilience Science Must-Knows:

-- Draw from 20+ resilience-related disciplines
+- Draw from 20 resilience-related fields, including climate resilience.

 - Highlight critical gaps in implementation and where coordination is urgently needed